CGS & CML Reference¶

 raw, GitHub Contentscontentas base64 in JSON).

-Do not use blob for HTML/markdown message bodies meant to be read as text (keep type: string on the value row with string_semantics: markdown or document as appropriate).
+Do not use blob for HTML/markdown message bodies meant to be read as text (keep string + string_semantics: markdown or document).

 Authoring knobs (entity field slots — alongside value_ref):